 The tax authorities have temporarily reduced the tax interest to 0.01%.
 This applied to all taxes subject to tax interest.
 The temporary reduction of the tax interest was in effect from 1 June 2020 up to 1 October 2020, except for personal income tax.
 For personal income tax, the reduction was in effect from 1 July 2020 up to 1 October 2020.

-As of 1 October 2020 the tax interest is 4% for all taxes.
+As of 1 October 2020 the tax interest is 4% for all taxes, this includes the tax interest rate for corporate tax.